50% OFF SHIPPING ON ORDERS OVER $300!

 • TDS: 180 to 250

-• Temperature: 70 to 74°F
+• Temperature: 70 to 74 °F

-These beginner-friendly fish offer vibrant colors, lively behavior, and practical benefits such as algae control.
+For new fish keepers, choosing hardy and colorful species can make your aquarium experience both rewarding and enjoyable.
+These beginner-friendly fish offer vibrant colors, lively behavior, and practical benefits like algae control.
 They thrive in various tank setups and coexist well with other peaceful species, making them ideal for creating a dynamic and flourishing aquarium.
+Dive in and enjoy the beauty and serenity they bring to your aquatic environment!

 Emily Dourm